NSLS2/bmm-bluesky-by-example/docs/bespokescan/solution.rst

 the beamline to its resting state.

-There are two benefits to using ``finalize_wrapper`` to perform the cleanup chores, rather than simply putting the in-line with the main plan chores.
-First, the cleanup can involve literally anything.
-Second, run this way, the cleanup plan will get run even if the main plan fails or is aborted.
+There are two benefits to using ``finalize_wrapper`` to perform the cleanup chores, rather than simply putting those chores at the end of the main plan.
+First, this pattern allows cleanup to be arbitrarily complicated.
+Second, and most importantly, the cleanup plan will get run even if the main plan fails in some way.
+This is a better (though still not perfect) guarantee that the beamline will be left in a sensible resting state.

 Choosing the peak position